-After choosing the best walking boots for your feet, a rucksack is the second most important piece of equipment you need for walking any of the Caminos.
+After choosing the best walking boots for your feet, a rucksack is the second most important piece of equipment you need for walking any of the Camino routes.
 Bear in mind this humble backpack is going to hold all your belonging for a month, sometime more.

 Rucksacks come in many different shapes and sizes.
 Each rucksack is specific to a certain activity or pursuit.
 When looking for a rucksack there are four vital points to consider before you purchase:

 1. You need to decide what activity you intend to use the backpack for.
-Are you going on an afternoon walk, or an adventure holiday like a an alpine expedition?
+Are you going on an afternoon walk, or an adventure holiday like the Camino?
 Make sure you have a comprehensive kit list typed out and if possible estimate the overall weight of your combined kit, and remember you do want to keep the weight as low as possible – buying a bigger backpack than necessary will often lead to taking more with you than you need.
 This may not seem very important at this stage, but when it comes to selecting how much capacity you need, kit weight comes into play.
-Different sized bags handle certain weights better.
+Different sized backpacks handle certain weights better.

 2. Many outdoor enthusiasts claim that your most important piece of kit is your rucksack.
 Needless to say choosing a quality bag made by a reputable manufacturer like Osprey, Berghaus or Deuter is imperative.
 By doing so you are ensuring that you get a quality bag that isn’t going to rip or tear.
 Not to mention the significant difference in comfort between cheaper brands and trusted manufacturers.